-Everyone will agree that rainbow is one of nature’s most splendid masterpieces.
-A simple phenomenon of bending of light as it passes through water droplets can create such amazing spectrum of colors: Rainbow!
+Everyone will agree that a rainbow is one of nature’s most splendid masterpieces.
+A simple phenomenon of bending of light as it passes through water droplets can create such an amazing spectrum of colours: Rainbow!
 Light is refracted as it enters the raindrop, then reflected inside the drop and again refracted as it goes out of the drop.
 How can we view rainbow ??
-To have a view, your back must be to the sun as you look at an approximately 40 degree angle above the ground into a region of the atmosphere with suspended droplets of water or even a light mist.
-Each individual droplet of water acts as a tiny prism that both disperses the light and reflects it back to your eye.
-As you sight into the sky, wavelengths of light associated with a specific color arrive at your eye from the collection of droplets.“Rainbow” comes from the Latin word “arcus pluvius” , meaning “rainy arch.”
-Ever wondered how rainbow got its name??
-Rainbow got its name from its shape.
-A rainbow’s arc looks similar to a bow for shooting arrows.
-People also noticed that this colorful arc would only form when it was raining so they called it a rainbow.
-There is another interesting thing about rainbow is that no two people can see the same rainbow..
-Its because a person standing next to you is standing in a slightly different spot and sees the rainbow in a slightly different place.
-The rainbow may look the same but there a little different because the person next to you sees different raindrops.
-It’s actually an optical illusion appearing because of the angle to the water droplets in relation to the light.
+To have a view, your back must be to the sun as you look at an approximately 40-degree angle above the ground into a region of the atmosphere with suspended droplets of water or even a light mist.
+Each droplet of water acts as a tiny prism that both disperses the light and reflects it to your eye.
+As you sight into the sky, wavelengths of light associated with a specific colour arrive at your eye from the collection of droplets.

+The truth is, there is no set number of colours in a rainbow!
+Each hue blends into the next without a hard boundary, leaving the interpretation up to the person who sees it and the culture that has defined it.
 A rainbow is in fact a full circle of light.
 However, due to most people viewing a rainbow on the ground we only see a semi-circle or arc of the rainbow.
 The only way to see the full circle of a rainbow in the sky is to be above the raindrops and have the sun behind you.
 You would have to look down on the drops from an aeroplane.